pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.30) [16/09/2016] Rewrite complete up to 4.4.3.**

+The chapter about personal achievements log has been corrected.
+The log only appears in a fresh playthrough _using the main Vault 101 start_, not one of the FWE alternate starts.

+I have included a screenshot of the log in the ninth birthday of the Wanderer.

 **(v0.29) [16/09/2016] Rewrite complete up to 4.4.2.**

 Chapter 4.4.2 has gone through minor corrections.
 The most significant change is the addition of a file which gives a twist about the way you find the Advanced Recon gear.